3 New Year’s Resolutions to Improve Your Mental Health

 Volunteering can help you feel more connected to others and result in decreased loneliness and social isolation.
 Social interaction improves mental and physical health and decreases the risk of depression and anxiety.
 Volunteering can help you feel less bothered by the stress of daily life and experience a greater sense of purpose and fulfillment.
 Volunteering can increase self-confidence, self-esteem, and feelings of self-worth.

 What volunteer work could you do this year?
 There are endless different types of volunteer organizations and opportunities.
 What interests you?
-This could be a perfect way to improve your mental and physical health in 2018 — and help others while you are at it!improve your mental health
+This could be a perfect way to improve your mental and physical health in the new year -- and help others while you are at it!

 Don't decide your goal is to start running and complete a marathon all in 1 year.
 Even if you start to run (success!) you may feel discouraged if you don't progress to marathon distance and give up running completely.
 This negative cycle gets internalized: "I hate running", "Running is too hard and I'll never be good at it", "I'm not strong enough to run a marathon".